symmetric monoidal (∞,1)-category of spectra

 Let be the exponent of , i.e., the smallest such that for all , and let .
 Then each element of is a root of , so that divides , i.e., .
 But of course for all , so , and thus .

 This is enough to force to be cyclic.
 Indeed, write .
-Since is the least common multiple of the orders of elements, there is (for each ) an element whose order is divisible by , and some power of that element will have order exactly .
+Since is the least common multiple of the orders of elements, the exponent is the maximum multiplicity of occurring in orders of elements; any element realizing this maximum will have order divisible by , and some power of that element will have order exactly .
 Then will have order by the following lemma and induction, so that powers of exhaust all elements of , i.e., generates as desired.

 If are relatively prime and has order and has order in an abelian group, then has order .

 Suppose .
 For some we have , and so .
 It follows that divides .
 Similarly divides , so divides , as desired.